 For example we often see long chemical names followed by the phrase “derived from coconut oil”.
 For instance, to create cocoamide DEA from coconut oil requires the use of the carcinogenic synthetic chemical diethanolamine (DEA).
 Similarly with the term “organic”, many companies use the definition of organic as products containing carbon.

 How do you protect yourself from companies that are simply green washing their skin care products with “organic” or “natural” labelling.
 There are two options:

-1. Look for Organic Certification. when products have been certified organic by a suitable body or association that is your guarantee of pure, natural products with no synthetic chemicals or use of pesiticides.
+1. Look for Organic Certification.
+When products have been certified organic by a suitable body or association that is your guarantee of pure, natural products with no synthetic chemicals or use of pesticides.
 Currently such products are certified organic to organic food industry standards.
 The Miessence range of certified organic skin care were the worlds first range to be certified organic to food industry levels.

 a) what are the first three or four ingredients in the skin care products?
 These legally are the ingredients that constitute the bulk of the products…watch out for the common trick of companies using water or hydrosol as their first ingredients (so you are mainly buying water with a few organic essential oil)

 b) do you recognise the words?
 If you don’t recognise them, it is likely that they are synthetic chemicals..